Dewb/monome-rack/README.md

 Original hardware and firmware code in linked submodules is by [monome](monome.org).
 The VCVRack-specific code in this repository is a separate effort, and again, no support or warranty is implied.

-@dewb wrote the virtual grid code, the initial mock hardware code, and ported white whale.
+[@dewb](https://github.com/Dewb) wrote the virtual grid module, the initial mock hardware layer, and ported white whale.

 Additional community contributions and feedback are very welcome!
 Discuss either in an [issue here](/../../issues) or in the [lines thread](https://llllllll.co/t/white-whale-in-vcvrack/10337).